daq-tools/kotori/doc/source/development/tasks.rst

 2018-04-02
 ==========
-- [x] Let "luftdaten-to-mqtt" report about its cache location
+- [x] Let "luftdatenpumpe" report about its cache location
 - [o] Reduce default refresh time for Grafana panels.
       But how?
 What we really want is to keep the instant-on effect for new users but gradually tame the refresh interval down to "Each 5 minutes".